Cristiano-21/LiveLink/README.md

 ## Kubernetes

-Kubernetes need minikube to be installed, on MacOs run this command brew install `minikube` and need to be started running this command `minikube start`.
+Kubernetes need minikube to be installed, on MacOs run this command: `brew install minikube`

+you need to start it running this command `minikube start`.

 If you need to check minikube status, you have to run this command `minikube status`.